aiidateam/aiida-core/docs/source/howto/workchains_restart.rst

     This how-to introduces the :py:class:`~aiida.engine.processes.workchains.restart.BaseRestartWorkChain`, and how it can be sub-classed to handle known failure modes of processes and calculations.

-In the :ref:`multi-step workflows how-to <how-to:workflows>` we discussed how to write a simple multi-step workflow using work chains.
+In the :ref:`how-to on writing workflows <how-to:write-workflows>` we discussed how to write a simple multi-step workflow using work chains.
 However, there is one thing that we did not consider there:

     What if a calculation step fails?